-Steve and Rachel have two children: Clement and Aurélie.
-Outside of church, he enjoys discussing philosophy, politics and current affairs over “proper” freshly ground coffee.
+Steve and Rachel have two children and outside of church, he enjoys discussing philosophy, politics and current affairs over “proper” freshly ground coffee.

-Steve regularly blogs on issues related to church, theology, politics and society at The Arbour.
+Steve regularly blogs on issues related to church, theology, politics, society and Oldham at Building Jerusalem.

 Ian started his working life in the chemical industry.
 After just under five years, he embarked on a 30 year teaching career in further education until he retired in 1997.